SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 The file will be named `config.yaml` and be placed in a folder named `iAuditor Audit Exports` which will be created in your current directory.
 2. Navigate into the `iAuditor Audit Exporter` folder just created:
 ```
-cd 'iAuditor Audit Exporter'
+cd 'iAuditor_audit_exporter'
 ```
 3. To start exporting audits in PDF format, run the following command
 ```
-safetyculture_audit_exporter
+iauditor_exporter
 ```
 #### Windows Users
-The location of `safetyculture_audit_exporter.exe` must be included in the system PATH variable in order to execute from the command line without including the full path to the .exe file.
+The location of `iauditor_exporter.exe` must be included in the system PATH variable in order to execute from the command line without including the full path to the .exe file.
-Find the location of `safetyculture_audit_exporter.exe` by running
+Find the location of `iauditor_exporter.exe` by running
 ```
-> where safetyculture_audit_exporter
+> where iauditor_exporter
 ```
 Add this path to the system PATH variable.